jina-ai/jina/docs/concepts/executor/serve.md

     f.block()
 ```

-We can see that the Executor is successfuly serving:
+You can see that the Executor is successfully serving:

 ```python
 from jina import Client, DocumentArray